-The famous cocktail consists of pear vodka, lemon juice, simple syrup, and elderflower liqueur.
-I’ve tried variations that include lime juice in place of lemon juice and ginger liqueur in place of elderflower liqueur, but this is my favorite variation.
-The result is a very simple, crisp and refreshing pear martini with simple ingredients.
+The famous pear martini consists of pear vodka (Grey Goose La Poire is the best stuff out there), fresh lemon juice, simple syrup, and elderflower liqueur.
+I’ve tried variations that include lime juice in place of lemon juice and ginger liqueur in place of elderflower liqueur, but this is my personal favorite variation.

 - 1/2 ounce elderflower liqueur